DoCentre/DoCentre/README.md

 ### Prerequisites

 - [Make](https://www.gnu.org/software/make/#download) is used to gather the required tools and commands for development.
+- [pre-commit](https://pre-commit.com/#install) is used to run checks before committing changes.

 Install the required tools by running the following command: